 - Exposure to harmful substances.
 Pregnant women should avoid exposure to toxic and chemical substances (for instance, lead and pesticides), and radiation (for example, X-rays).
 Exposure to high levels of radiation and chemical and toxic substances may adversely affect the developing fetus.

 - Infection control.
 Pregnant women should avoid the ingestion of undercooked meat and raw eggs.
 In addition, pregnant women should avoid all contact and exposure to cat feces and cat litter, which may contain a parasite called Toxoplasma gondii that causes toxoplasmosis.
 Other sources of infection include insects (for instance, flies) that have been in contact with cat feces.
 Toxoplasmosis can cause a serious illness in, or death of, the fetus.
 A pregnant woman can reduce her risk for infection by avoiding all potential sources of the infection.
 A blood test before or during pregnancy can determine if a woman has been exposed to the Toxoplasma gondii parasite.

 - Daily vitamins.
 Begin taking a prenatal vitamin daily, prescribed by your physician or a midwife, to make certain that your body gets all the necessary nutrients and vitamins needed to nourish a healthy baby.

 - Identify domestic violence.
 Women who are abused before pregnancy may be at risk for increased abuse during pregnancy.
 Your physician or a midwife can help you find community, social and legal resources to help you deal with domestic violence.

-Obstetricians at UPMC Susquehanna are dedicated to improving your health.
+Obstetricians at UPMC are dedicated to improving your health.
 We offer exceptional pregnancy care in Williamsport and Wellsboro, PA.